Managersky/JavaScript-Course/README.md

 This is a list of my scripts written in JS/JQuery.
 Scripts made as part of the training.

+Repository had also `Project Boilerplate` for simple vanilla JS project.

 ## Ajax-Type-Ahead-Searcher

 Dynamic search input (AJAX) - challenge 6 #JS30